 Our editorial team deemed this project was not suitable for crowdfunding - as is the case for certain investigations.
-Therefore, it was funded in its entirety by the Noteworthy general fund (referenced as a single backer at the top of this proposal).
+Therefore, it was funded in its entirety by the Noteworthy investigative fund (referenced as a single backer at the top of this proposal).

 This investigation involved examination of a large number of documents, reports as well as objections in relation to the Great Island Power Station.
 Our local reporter for this project - based in the South East - also spoke to locals and visited a number of areas around the estuary.

 You can read the results of this investigation here>>

 We teamed up with The Munster Express for the publication of this investigation which also features in the 16 August 2022 edition of the local paper.